 Vibrating on each fingertip alternates the electrical polarities.
 The index and ring fingers are electrically negative, relative to the other fingers.
 This causes a balance in the electromagnetic projection of the aura.

-If during the silent part of the meditation, the mind wanders uncontrollably, go back to a whisper, to a loud voice, to a whisper, and back into silence.
+If during the silent part of the meditation, the mind wanders uncontrollably, you can go back to a whisper, to a loud voice, to a whisper, and back into silence.
 Do this as often as you need to.

 You may also want to try covering the head with a natural fiber cloth.